 People who smoke tell us that setting a quit date feels good.
 It's a first step in taking back control of the smokes.
 It also gives you time to get organised.

 Setting a quit date gives you time to prepare.

 It gives you a chance to chuck out the cigarettes and ashtrays, dust off your walking shoes, and make sure ‘Eye of the Tiger’ is at the top of your playlist.
 It also helps you get your head around quitting, and it feels good to take charge of your quit attempt.

-If you’re planning to use quitting medication such as varenicline (brand name Champix) or bupropion (brand name Zyban) or nicotine replacement therapy (NRT), you’ll need to set a quit date depending on what product you’re using.
+If you’re planning to use quitting medication such as varenicline (brand name Champix) or bupropion (brand name Zyban) or nicotine replacement therapy (NRT) (like Karen did), you’ll need to set a quit date depending on what product you’re using.

 Quitting on the spot works for some people – If you're feeling it, go for it! – but setting a quit date can be really useful.